-- You can use the Zoom Rooms location hierarchy to enable third party conferencing dial-in for Zoom Rooms from the account, location, or room settings.
+- Use the Zoom Rooms location hierarchy to enable third-party conferencing dial-in for Zoom Rooms from the account, location, or room settings.
 For this example, click Account Settings.

 - Click the Meeting tab.

-- Find the Support 3rd party conferencing dial-in for Zoom Rooms feature and click the toggle to enable or disable it.
+- Under Zoom Rooms, click the Support Interoperability for Zoom Rooms toggle to enable or disable it.

 - If a verification dialog displays, click Enable or Disable to verify the change.